Fourier-enhanced reduced-order surrogate modeling for uncertainty quantification in electric machine design: Reduced-order surrogate modeling framework

 A visualization of the complete framework is provided in Figure~\ref{fig:rom-framework}.
 For \gls{uq} purposes, the resulting surrogate model can replace the high-fidelity model within a Monte Carlo sampling algorithm to obtain estimates of the torque's statistics (e.g., expected value, variance) cost-effectively.
 Details regarding the \gls{dft}-based dimension reduction approach are given in section~\ref{sec:dimension-reduction}.
 The computation of \glspl{rsm} by means of \gls{ml} regression is presented in section~\ref{sec:ml}.

-\paragraph{Remark on computational cost} The computational cost of the suggested surrogate modeling framework concerns mainly the reduced-order modeling part, in particular data acquisition and \gls{ml} regression.
+\paragraph{Remark on computational cost} The computational cost of the suggested surrogate modeling framework concerns mainly the reduced-order modeling part, in particular data acquisition and \gls{ml} regression, collectively called ``offline'' costs.
 In this work, data acquisition is the main computational cost to be considered, since datasets are generated by running computationally expensive numerical model evaluations.
-In other cases, e.g., for datasets that are readily available, this cost can be insignificant. \Gls{ml} regression costs may range from negligible to quite significant, depending on choices regarding the type of \gls{ml} model, training/optimization algorithm, and size of training dataset.
-Additionally, \gls{uq} costs must be considered, which mainly refer to sampling the model as part of a Monte Carlo algorithm.
-Assuming that the surrogate model is sampled, this cost is significantly reduced compared to sampling the original, high-fidelity model.
-Overall, in this work, the cost of data acquisition dominates, while \gls{ml} regression and \gls{uq} costs can neglected.
+In other cases, e.g., for datasets that are readily available, this cost can become insignificant.
+ML regression costs may range from negligible to quite significant, depending on choices regarding the type of ML model, training/optimization algorithm, and size of training dataset.
+In this work, \gls{ml} regression costs can be neglected next to data acquisition costs.
+Inference (also called ``online'') costs can similarly be neglected, even if one considers numerous surrogate model evaluations, for example, in the context of sampling-based \gls{uq} studies.
+The cost remains negligible due to the computationally inexpensive surrogate model.
+A detailed discussion on the computational costs and gains in the context of the present work is provided in section~\ref{sec:costs-and-gains}.